This is a brief explanation of the 12 steps of the Hero’s Journey.

 8. Central Ordeal

 A major battle occurs (turning point).
-We are still in Act II, and this is the second major turning point happens.
+We are still in Act II, and this is the second major turning point that happens.
 The hero uses all the tools s/he has gained on the journey and succeeds.

 9. Reward